abstractFlo/atlas-docs/documentation/di-container/README.md

 # DI-Container

 Dependency Injection is the way to go, if you want to create clean and structured code.
-It helps you to resolve needed dependencies for your classes.
+It helps you to resolve required dependencies for your classes.
 Keep in mind, dependency injection only works inside the constructor.

 We're using [tsyringe](https://github.com/microsoft/tsyringe) from Microsoft as our di-container solution.
 It fits all our needs and is really lightweight.